hetalang/sbml-heta-cases/README.md

 # SBMLCases

-The package is designed to test Simulation Software against [SBML Test Suite Cases](https://github.com/sbmlteam/sbml-test-suite) in Julia.
+The package is designed to test Simulation Software against [SBML Test Suite](https://github.com/sbmlteam/sbml-test-suite) cases in Julia.

 ## Overview

 SBMLCases.jl contains:
 - [SBML Test Suite](https://github.com/sbmlteam/sbml-test-suite) cases in `cases_path = "./cases/semantic"`.
 The original Matlab models were converted to Julia with Heta compiler.
 Julia code for each model is stored in `./cases/semantic/<case_num>/julia`, while models' settings and tags are stored in `cases_db = "./cases.json"`.
 - API (documented in the *Usage* section) to upload `cases_db`, run simulations, save results to `output_path = "./cases/output"` and update status in `results_db = "./results.json"`.
-A simulation can end with one of the three status: `success` indicates the output file has passed [tolerance test](https://github.com/sbmlteam/sbml-test-suite/blob/master/cases/semantic/README.md#tolerances-and-errors-for-timecourse-tests), `failure` signifies that tolerance test for a given simulation was not passed and `error` stand for any error during the simulation (error message is printed to the `message` field in `results_db`).
+A simulation can end with one of the three status: `success` indicates the output file has passed [tolerance test](https://github.com/sbmlteam/sbml-test-suite/blob/master/cases/semantic/README.md#tolerances-and-errors-for-timecourse-tests), `failure` signifies that tolerance test for a given simulation was not passed and `error` stands for any error during the simulation (error message is printed to the `message` field in `results_db`).

 Currently SBMLCases.jl suport only one `SimSolver` Simulation Backend.